momegas/momegas/README.md

 ### Hi there 👋

 I use this space as my personal website.
-I'm the co-founder and CTO of [Squaredev](https://www.squaredev.io/) 🐿️
+I'm the co-founder & CTO of [Squaredev](https://www.squaredev.io/) 🐿️

 ⚡ Fun fact: momegas stands for **monkey megas** and its been my online name since I was 16 🐒